erspearson/xap-hub/README.md

 # xap-hub
-An enhanced, cross-platform hub for xAP build in NodeJS
+An enhanced, cross-platform hub for xAP built for NodeJS